technosophos/Pronto.js/README.md

 ## Acknowledgements

-* Tom Derykere coined the name for this module.
+* Tom Derykere coined the name for this package.
 * Alex Daw and Sam Boyer provided input at the outset.
 * Some of the patterns are derived from [Fortissimo](http://github.com/technosophos/Fortissimo).